-The school's Co-Curricular Activities programme runs throughout the week during all three terms and is an expectation for all students.
+The school's Co-Curricular Activities programme runs on Monday and Thursday throughout all three terms and is an expectation for all students.
 We encourage all Sixth Form students to choose their activities carefully (and early) and to make full use of the programme to support their CAS requirements and to help develop their sporting, arts or performing interests.
 Students are required to participate fully in their activities and non-attendance to activities is treated in the same way as nonattendance to a lesson.